SWIRLS_

 • Support ticket triage: classify urgency with a switch node, draft responses with an LLM

-• Automated reporting: schedule graphs to query data streams and deliver formatted summaries
+• Automated reporting: schedule workflows to query data streams and deliver formatted summaries

 • Form-driven workflows: collect structured input, process it with AI, notify via email or webhook